PriyaPatthe/Student_Attendance/README.md

 # Student_Attendance
-using HTML, CSS and Bootstrap
+using HTML, CSS and Bootstrap, just static website